leopengningchuan/household-cashflow-analyzer/README.md

 ### 6. Mapping Old File Information
 The current dataset is merged with a previously saved XLSX file based on transaction IDs, carrying forward existing `Type` and `General_Type` labels where available.
 By reusing past classifications, it ensures consistency across dataset versions and avoids repeating manual labeling work.

-### 7.Export Results
+### 7. Export Results
 The final cleaned and validated dataset is exported into an XLSX file with a timestamped filename, ensuring that each run generates a uniquely identifiable output for record keeping and future analysis.

-The dataset is also published to a Google Sheet, ensuring that Tableau Public reflects the latest data upon refresh for further analysis.
+The dataset is also published to a Google Sheet, using `gsheet_upload()` from the `utils.google_api_utils` module to ensure that Tableau Public reflects the latest data upon refresh for further analysis.

+The `utils/` folder is included as a Git submodule and contains a reusable function library maintained in the [`personal_utils`](https://github.com/leopengningchuan/personal_utils).
+You can refer to that repository for detailed function documentation and personal notes.

+### 8. Online Dashboard
+The cleaned dataset powers an interactive Tableau Public dashboard of household cashflow.
+Analysis can be conducted through date ranges, income/expense type, and spender to reveal monthly trends and breakdowns.

+Please view the dashboard here: [*Tableau Public dashboard: Household Cashflow Analyzer*](https://public.tableau.com/app/profile/leo.peng.ningchuan/viz/HouseholdCashflowAnalyzer/sy)

 ## Future Improvements
 - **Automated Data Ingestion**: Implement scripts to directly parse PDF or XLSX statements and update the dataset without manual CSV conversion.
 - **Visualization Dashboard**: Build interactive dashboards (e.g., with Power BI or Tableau) to provide clear insights into spending patterns, income trends, and savings progress.
 - **Forecasting Models**: Incorporate time-series forecasting techniques to project future cashflow, helping with budgeting and long-term financial planning.

 ## Acknowledgements
 - Thanks to [*Bank of America (BOA)*](https://www.bankofamerica.com/) for the debit, credit, and savings account statement data used in this project.
 - Thanks to [*Discover*](https://www.discover.com/) for the credit card account statement data used in this project.
+- Thanks to [*Tableau Public*](https://public.tableau.com) for providing a online platform to share dashboards.

 ## License
 This project is licensed under the MIT License - see the [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/leopengningchuan/household-cashflow-analyzer?tab=MIT-1-ov-file) file for details.